Architecture Principles

 Clarity scales.
 Cleverness does not.

-- Hidden coupling
+- Hidden coupling (implicit dependencies between components)

-- Implicit behavior
+- Implicit behavior (magic that happens without calling it)

-- Surprising side effects
+- Surprising side effects (mutations you didn't expect)

 If a new engineer needs a diagram and a meeting to understand a feature, the system is too complex.
+Readable systems outlive smart systems.

 3. Design for Change, Not Perfection